 Colors & Classification

-How iXMaps maps data values to colors: continuous classification methods, categorical color binding, colorscheme formats, diverging scales and data-driven palettes.
+How iXMaps maps data values to colors: classification methods, the colorscheme grammar, qualitative and sequential (viridis/plasma/magma) palettes, categorical binding, COMPOSECOLOR multi-field blending, and data-driven dynamic opacity.

 A CHOROPLETH or CHART layer maps a value field to a color.
 This guide covers the two halves of that mapping: classification (how values are grouped into classes) and color schemes (which colors those classes get).